Gift of the Gab: Handy Insights into UX Writing

 Practical tips on UX writing

-The experts are still working on developing the direction to set the best techniques and methods of effective UX writing.
-However, there are some sufficient tips helping to make sure UX copy will work well.
+The experts are still developing the direction to define the best techniques and methods for effective UX writing.
+However, there are some sufficient tips helping to make sure the UX copy will work well.

 Step into users’ shoes.
-If you want to create a useful copy, you need to understand where users need help.
-User research assists to learn the target audience and knowing their specialties you can assume what hints people need.
+To create useful copy, you need to understand where users need help.
+User research helps to learn the target audience and know their specialties, you can assume what hints people need.

 Don’t use complicated vocabulary.
 As we said above, one of the major characteristics of effective UX writing is clarity and simplicity.
 Copy should be easy to perceive that’s why difficult words may not work well.

-Write short and then cut it into half.
+Write short and then cut it in half.
 Microcopy received its name, not by coincidence.
-It has to be short but meaningful so that it wouldn’t draw too much attention, only slightly guiding people from one point to another.
+It has to be short but meaningful, so it won’t draw too much attention, only slightly guiding people from one point to another.

 Test the copy on various users.
-You can be a guru of writing and UX design still user testing never hurts.
+You can be a guru of writing and UX design, but user testing never hurts.
 If you don’t have anyone who would match the target audience, at least test copy on your co-workers or friends and ask them what they feel about it.

 Be creative.
 Microcopy typically includes only short informative messages but it doesn’t mean you have to make it boring.
 Try to be creative and bring some positive emotions.
 For example, writing an error message you can use some polite jokes.
-It breaks tension which may appear if users do something wrong and encourage them to stick around.
+It breaks the tension that may appear if users do something wrong and encourages them to stick around.
 Just remember to make sure your creativity doesn’t go too far and the target audience will react appropriately.

 Add images.
 In case of error messages or onboarding instructions, it can be a good idea to supplement them with funny and pretty images.
 You can use photos as well as custom illustrations which will strengthen the right message of a copy.

 Reflect brand voice.
-Don’t forget that instructions which a product gives to users are always perceived as a voice of a brand.
-So, before you write copy you need to learn about brand nature so that microcopy would sound accordingly to the brand image.
+Don’t forget that the instructions that a product gives to users are always perceived as the voice of the brand.
+So, before you write copy, you need to learn about the brand’s nature so that microcopy would sound in accordance with the brand image.

 Books for Children Website

-UX writing is a new direction that is full of potential.
-UX professionals need to consider it as another essential tool on the way to the improved user interaction and boosted satisfaction from a product.
+UX writing is a new direction with significant potential.
+UX professionals need to consider it another essential tool on the path to improved user interaction and increased product satisfaction.

 Recommended reading